Novvum/graphql-birdseye/packages/core/README.md

 ### Javascript Library Installation

-This is the documentation for installing Birdseye as a Javascript library.
-To learn how to intall it as a React package, please refer to the [React repository README](../../packages/react/README.md).
+This is the documentation to use Birdseye as a Javascript library.
+To learn how to use Birdseye as a React package, please refer to the React repository [README](../../packages/react/README.md).

 Install using NPM or yarn